Still have questions? Leave a comment

 4. Build tension in every scene

 The conflict between the killer and the investigator is at the core of a murder mystery story.
-Even if the two parties don’t actually meet for the majority of the story, the reader should sense the tension of the cat-and-mouse-chase tension between them.
-You can do this by having the detective miss clues that you, the reader, are already exposed to, or through instances where the killer is almost caught but manages to slip away.
+Understanding the murderer’s motives can build tension by providing depth to the antagonist’s actions and making the detective’s pursuit more compelling.
+Even if the two parties don’t actually meet for the majority of the story, the reader should sense the tension of the cat-and-mouse chase between them.

 5. Every character should have a rich backstory